 The Splendid Table has been at the forefront of food issues and policies since its inception.
 Long before eating local became a catchphrase and farmers' markets became ubiquitous, The Splendid Table was talking about the changes needed in the food system and what was happening on the grassroots level.
 In fact, when The Splendid Table first went on the air, Lynne had to make sure to define such terms as "organic" and "sustainable" for listeners.
 Today those terms have become part of the everyday lexicon, and people's hunger for wholesome food and the rituals surrounding it has only increased.

-Audiences have continued to grow, and broadcasting peers have taken note as well: The Splendid Table has won two James Beard Foundation Awards (1998, 2008) for Best National Radio Show on Food, an IACP award for best radio show in 2021, a Gracie Allen Award in 2000 for Best Syndicated Talk Show, and five Clarion Awards (2007, 2008, 2009, 2010 and 2014) from Women in Communication.
+The Splendid Table has won two James Beard Foundation Awards (1998, 2008) for Best National Radio Show on Food, an IACP award for best radio show in 2021, a Gracie Allen Award in 2000 for Best Syndicated Talk Show, and five Clarion Awards (2007, 2008, 2009, 2010 and 2014) from Women in Communication.
 Lynne is also included in the James Beard Foundation's Who's Who of Food and Beverage in America.

 As an Amazon Associate Minnesota Public Radio earns from qualifying purchases.